stvngrcia/simple_shell/README.md

-# The Simple Shell Project - Olaf Shell
+# The Shell Project - Olaf The Simple Shell

 ## Synopsis
 This is a humble and simple implementation of a UNIX command line interpreter.